TACC-Cloud/agave-docs/docs/agave/introduction/introduction.rst

 * Collaborate meaningfully
 * Integrate anywhere

-The Tapis (Agave) documentation site contains documentation, guides, tutorials, and lots of examples to help you build your own digital lab.
+The Tapis documentation site contains documentation, guides, tutorials, and lots of examples to help you build your own digital lab.